create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromString** (*value: string*): SFColorRGBA

-Creates a SFColorRGBA object from string. *value* can be any valid X3D or CSS color value.
+Creates an SFColorRGBA object from string. *value* can be any valid X3D or CSS color value.
 Hex values must start with `0x`.

 ### Instance Creation Method(s)